-If you have any doubts about the line cord for use with your Reference 30k Booster, please contact a qualified electrician or instrument service technician for assistance.
+If you have any doubts about the line cord for use with your Reference 30k Booster, please contact qualified electricians or instrument-service technicians for assistance.
 They can perform a simple continuity check to verify the connection of the Reference 30k Booster chassis to earth, and check that the line cord is suitable for 1.5 kW power.
-These checks only verify the safety of your Reference 30k Booster AC power connections; they do not verify safety of the system used for a specific application.
+Note that these checks only verify the safety of your Reference 30k Booster AC power connections -they do not verify safety of the system used for a specific application.